zmartzone/lua-resty-openidc/README.md

              -- Defines the interval in seconds after which a cached and introspected access token needs -- to be refreshed by introspecting (and validating) it again against the Authorization Server.
-             -- (can be configured on a per-path basis) -- When not defined the value is 0, which means it only expires after the `exp` (or alternative, -- see introspection_expiry_claim) hint as returned by the Authorization Server -- introspection_interval = 60,
+             -- When not defined the value is 0, which means it only expires after the `exp` (or alternative, -- see introspection_expiry_claim) hint as returned by the Authorization Server -- introspection_interval = 60,